AdobeDocs/advertising.en/help/integrations/audience-manager/media-data-integration/collect.md

 ## Step 2: Implement Impression and Click Event Pixels on Webpages {#implement-dsp-pixels}

 Advertisers can create and implement event tags for their own brands.
-If necessary, contact your Adobe Audience Manager consultant or your [!DNL Adobe] account manager for support.
+If necessary, contact your Adobe Audience Manager consultant or your Adobe Account Team for support.

 >[!NOTE]
 >